operations

 Katy also fits a common buyer profile: an operator who wants a route that can anchor a broader expansion plan.
 Some companies use Katy as a primary service zone.
 Others treat it as one piece of a larger Houston-area footprint.
 Either way, the logic is the same.
 Dense neighborhoods and repeat service needs can support a route that produces predictable weekly work.

-If you are comparing options in this area, the key is to look at how the route fits your current truck load.
+If you are comparing options in this area, look at how the route fits your current truck load.
 A good pool route should shorten dead time, not create it.
 That is why buyers often look for a region they can cover without crossing too many unnecessary miles.
 Katy does that well when the route is built with discipline.

 For operators researching the area, pool routes in Katy are worth a close look because they sit in one of the more serviceable parts of the Houston region.
-If you want to understand the broader Texas picture before narrowing down your search, Texas pool routes give you the state-level context first.
+If you want the broader state-level view first, Texas pool routes give you the context before you narrow down.

 Houston and Harris County: large market, strong route density